CG Principle

 Self-Assessment Procedures

-The company secretary shall submit the forms of self-assessment of the Board and Sub-Committee to all members so that they can assess their performances during the past year on a collective basis and an individual basis (self-assessment).
-Then, the completed forms will be sent back to the company secretary for compiling and analyzing to obtain results which will be proposed to the Board of Directors for acknowledgement.
+The company secretary shall submit the forms of self-assessment of the Board and Sub-Committee to all members so that they can assess their performance during the past year on a collective basis and an individual basis (self-assessment).
+Then, the completed forms will be sent back to the company secretary for collection, analysis and conclusion which will be reported to the Board of Directors for acknowledgement.

-Hence, the result of the 2023 self-assessment of the Board and Committee showed that the majority of the directors rated ‘Good-Very Good’ on effectiveness aspect.
+Hence, the result of the 2024 self-assessment of the Board and Committee showed that most of the directors rated “Very Good” on the effectiveness aspect.
 In this regard, the Board of Directors also offered comments and suggestions to enhance the effectiveness of work performance and to identify ways for improvement in the future.

 Attendance of the Company’s Board of Directors